 CONTRIBUTE TO THE 'WEDNESDAY WHINGE'

-OUR NEW FEATURE - THE FRIDAY FORM-LINE
+OUR NEW FEATURE - THE ARMCHAIR PUNTER

 'SILKS AND SADDLES' with TERRY BUTTS

 SILKS & SADDLES is a popular weekly column written by respected racing writer TERRY BUTTS that we run courtesy of one of Australia’s leading rural newspapers, the NORTH QUEENSLAND REGISTER.
 Butts is an old-style racing journalist who shoots from the hip and takes no prisoners.
 He resents the 'suck-up and survive' mentality of some of the new breed of racing journalists in the print and broadcast media.

-GETAWAY AND GO RACING in AUSTRALIA or OVERSEAS
+GO RACING in AUSTRALIA or OVERSEAS